 Breathing disorders like obstructive sleep apnea can seriously affect your life.
 Resulting chronic fatigue can make it difficult to complete routine tasks, and it can also affect your personal interactions.
 If you are looking for an effective treatment, our team at Fort Bend Dental can provide you with a custom mouth guard for sleep apnea.
-At our Missouri City, TX, practice, we will carefully design your appliance to fit over your top and bottom teeth.
+At our Missouri City, Richmond, and Rosenberg, TX, practices, we will carefully design your appliance to fit over your top and bottom teeth.
 When you wear it, the device will realign your jaw to open your airways and help you to get more restful night’s sleep.

 How Mouth Guards Can Help